 Historic building restoration including limestone façade and stained glass windows.

-In addition to guiding the project through the Landmarks process, Henson directed several design alterations to the original design – including the configuration of the penthouse and composition of the rear façade – to respond to LPC’s concern to maintain the original character of the rear elevation and reduce the visibility of the rear and rooftop additions.
-The improved design was approved by Landmarks in February 2015 and is currently under construction.
+In addition to guiding the project through the Landmarks process, Henson directed several improved design alterations to the original design – including the configuration of the penthouse and composition of the rear façade – to respond to LPC’s desire to maintain the original character of the rear elevation and reduce the visibility of the rear and rooftop additions.

 November 5, 2019